enthought/enable/docs/source/kiva/quickref.rst

 Enhanced drawing functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. note::
-   These methods are not available from every backend, so you should text for their presence before attempting to call them.
+   These methods are not available from every backend, so you should test for their presence before attempting to call them.

 .. automethod:: kiva.abstract_graphics_context.EnhancedAbstractGraphicsContext.draw_marker_at_points